 Because of how Bravecto works in the dog’s body, it has been shown to be useful in treating localized and generalized demodicosis.
 Demodicosis infection is caused by mites in dogs.

+Microscopic mites can live in your dog’s hair follicles or oil glands and cause mange.
 Dogs with mange have inflamed and itchy skin combined with loss of fur.
 There’s more than one type of mite, leaving your dog vulnerable to a variety of mange forms.

-What are the Ingredients in Bravecto Chews?
+What Are The Ingredients in Bravecto Chews?

 Bravecto chews contain the active ingredient known as fluralaner.
 This ingredient belongs to a class of drugs known as isoxazolines.

 The discovery of isoxazoline compounds gave birth to the first oral flea and tick prevention medication.
-Fluralaner can be given as an oral chew or as a topical ointments on the back of the dog’s neck.

 Fluralaner is an ectoparasiticide that belongs to the isoxazoline class.
 It works on the gaba receptors in insects, rendering them neurologically deficient and unable to maintain their normal breeding/life cycle.